Product

 4. They are unhappy with the way that they are treated

 Why customers leave businesses is a complicated subject.
-But nevertheless, it raises an interesting point—any reason you can come up with likely falls into one of these four categories.
+Nevertheless, it raises an interesting point—any reason you can come up with likely falls into one of these four categories.

-If you want to improve customer retention, reduce customer churn, and stop losing customers, you have to understand why customers leave.
+To improve customer retention, reduce customer churn, and stop losing customers, you must understand why customers leave.

 A common metric you may have heard about is customer churn rate.
 This metric refers to customers who cancel their subscription to your services.
-This rate is calculated over a set period such as a month, quarter, or year.
-Your customer churn rate is expressed as a percentage, and the closer to zero it is, the better.
+This rate is calculated over a set period, such as a month, quarter, or year.
+Your customer churn rate is expressed as a percentage; the closer to zero, the better.

-The first step is reducing customer churn to finding out directly from your customers why they’re thinking of leaving.
+The first step is reducing customer churn by finding out directly from your customers why they’re thinking of leaving.
 The best way to do this is to ask via email and/or in-app surveys.

-Here’s a guide on how to create cancellation surveys with a high-response rate.
+Here’s a guide on creating cancellation surveys with a high response rate.

 In your surveys, be sure to: